Configure hunt objects — AR mode

 Set Experience Mode to AR First

-Select the object's asset and make sure the mobile formats are ready:
+Select the object's model files and make sure both mobile formats are ready:

-If you are launching on both Android and iOS, prepare both formats before final testing.
+If you are launching on both Android and iPhone or iPad, prepare both formats before final testing.

 Configure the interaction

-Choose the participant interaction that follows the AR view:
+Choose the interaction that follows the AR view:

-The same interaction rules apply here as in 3D-first objects, so validate the question setup before launch.
+The same interaction rules apply here as for 3D-first objects, so check the question setup before launch.

 Test on real devices